rainyyunni/RainyArch/README.md

 ## Why RainyArch?
 1. **Agile development**.
 The prototypes get the first round iteration of your application development done within a day.
 Customers and engineers will directly see the system running and they can discuss requirements and design by actually using the evolving application from the very beginning and in every subsequent iteration.
-They can really work together based on a same thing ¨C the target software, instead of using some mockup like static pages for customers and a pile of incomplete code files for engineers.
+They can really work together based on a same thing - the target software, instead of using some mockup like static pages for customers and a pile of incomplete code files for engineers.
 And that is right one of the principles of Agile Development.

 More for Agile Development, RainyArch also comes along with automation tools to generate database objects and CURD code files from UI to backend DAO all from a same design document.
 Add those auto-generated stuffs to the project and build, all primitive functions will be running on a clicking.
 It's really agile, isn't it?

 2. **Double platforms**.
 Coding experiences will be the same for Java and .Net platform.
-The two server-side frameworks employ identical architecture and design patterns, and provide same programming interfaces and coding patterns to the application level.
+The two server-side frameworks employ identical architectures and design patterns, and provide same programming interfaces and coding patterns to the application level.
 Application code on one platform has its counterpart on another platform even on line-to-line basis.
 With that and the same client-side framework, developers can easily do projects on both platforms.

 3. **Framework on frameworks**.
 As top-level frameworks, RainyArch encapsulates and integrates popular general frameworks such as Hibernate, IOC, MVC, Angular, and employs design patterns and concepts and best practices, to make the programming interfaces simpler but more powerful.